What is tympanometry?

 - earwax blocking the eardrum

-- lack of contact between the conduction bones of the middle ear
+- lack of mobility or other problems with the ossicles of the middle ear

 Tympanometry only really tests for signs that there may be problems with the middle ear.
 Fluid in the middle ear is by far the most common cause of an abnormal tympanogram.
 Other tests may also need to be performed to diagnose an ear condition.

 If your test results are persistently abnormal, or your doctor suspects that something other than fluid is behind the tympanic membrane, they may send you for additional testing and a follow-up appointment with a specialist.